History is tricky.

 We have only the records of the past to construct our knowledge of what happened before our immediate witness.
 Even when the history explored is our very own – experienced and remembered – the truth is slippery.

-Marcus W. Beck, Jr. – my favorite dead uncle – was an artist and – as his pen+ink drawings make clear, a staunch opponent to prejudice and lynchings.
+Marcus W. Beck, Jr. – son of the judge and my favorite dead uncle – was an artist and, as his pen+ink drawings suggest, opposed to prejudice and lynchings.
+He was a dark-eyed son, a prodigal son.
+Most bloodlines have a few of them scattered through the stories.
+Prodigal sons and rebel daughters.

 Ten years after his son died at the Battle of Belleau Wood in France, Judge Beck accepted the carving of Robert E. Lee at Stone Mountain, Georgia on behalf of the South.